 This blog entry is one of a series of short essays, responding to some of the most frequently asked questions about the film “Final Straw: Food, Earth, Happiness.”

 We began this journey looking for what we call “root” solutions to the myriad problems you and I are dealing with today, from social injustice to economic inequality to human health and well being to environmental degradation, climate change, however you want to phrase it.
-There is this host of issues and we came to know, as most anyone who sits down long enough with these issues comes to know, that all of these problems which face us today are interconnected, they are all branches, if you will, and the way we tackle these issues today is, well, by erroneously cutting off branches where we see problems, WHACK, gone, right?
-Well, sorry, but there’s a whole tree of branches and we’re focusing tremendous energy trying to fix or kill the branches, when the problem isn’t even with the branches to begin with!
+There is this host of issues — hundreds, thousands, millions of issues that are causing suffering to humanity and the earth — and we came to know, as most anyone who sits down long enough with these issues comes to know, that all of these problems which face us today are interconnected.

 Through our own experiences and the wonderful teachers we have met around the world, we saw quite clearly that we are a part of an interconnected web of life.
 We saw that a policeman not respecting a black youth has a lot in common with an investment banker not making moral investments, or a farmer not respecting the life in the soil.
 I mean, that might sound far out, right?
 It shouldn’t.
 When you look at our issues from the roots and up through the branches, we see that our society is not so different from the tree.
 The issues that hurt one of us, have a way of hurting us all.